 I made a fun concrete door stop for my master bedroom to enter in the One Bag Wonder contest by Quikrete.
 The winner wins a trip to my favorite blog conference.
 Wouldn’t that be wonderful?
 I have more mortar mix left, so I’d love to hear your suggestions for more projects.

 This fun and easy repurposed shutter vertical garden will make you smile and look around for a shutter near you!
 It’s bright and cheery color is what will really draw you in.
 This vertical garden can hold a variety of small plants.
 Hang it on a fence, or lean it against your patio wall.

 How to make a basket succulent planter out of a clearance priced wicker Easter basket.
 Although I used an Easter basket, you could easily update a thrift store basket in the same way.
 This easy spray paint project will have you looking at baskets in a whole new way.

 I am so excited to share this DIY laundry cart with you!
 I love my new washer and dryer-my first front loading machines.
 The problem?
 I’m always dropping items on the floor.
 The solution?
 A handy laundry cart to move clothes from the washer to the dryer to the linen closet!

 I have a fun repurposed porch post coat rack project to share with you today!
 It was a last minute Glendale project, and I couldn’t be happier with how it turned out.
 I used my new favorite paint technique.
 I just can’t stop using that glaze!
 I hope you love it as much as I do.
 It was popular in the booth last weekend at the craft show.

 Today I’m going to show you how to make an easy shadow box out of an old picture frame and thin plywood.
 Step by step directions will allow you to make your own in an afternoon.
-As I mentioned in episode #2 of my new podcast, Thrift Store and Curb Shopping, picture frames are…
+Thrift Store Picture Frame Project As I mentioned in episode #2 of my new podcast, Thrift Store and Curb…